syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ## Customize the Border Thickness

-You can use `StrokeThickness` property of `SfSegmentedControl`, to customize the border thickness of the segmented control.
+You can use the `StrokeThickness` property of `SfSegmentedControl` to customize the border thickness of the segmented control.

 {% tabs %}
 {% highlight XAML %}